testing-library/eslint-plugin-jest-dom/README.md

 practices _(you can find more info about enabled rules in [Supported Rules section](#supported-rules))_.

-To enable this configuration use the `extends` property in your `.eslintrc.js` config file:
+To enable this configuration with `.eslintrc`, use the `extends` property:

 ```javascript
 module.exports = {